wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 5.1.3 =
+* Fixed the Open Graph for Locale en_CA
+* Fixed the sitemap_pages.xml for loading slow when looking over videos
+* Fixed the favicon.ico for non multisites

 = 5.1.2 =
 * Added new features in Open Graph for the Posts/Pages
 * Added the SEO Settings Backup and Restore